5 Great Games to Play at the Table

 What You Need: Bag for tossing and a set of Scrabble tiles.

 How to Play: Each person starts with seven tiles.
 Play as you would Scrabble, each player free-forming words on the table.
 The first person to run out of tiles yells “pick two” and everyone takes two more.
 Throughout the game, you can rearrange your tiles as necessary (but you can’t remove any).
 Playing continues until someone uses up all their tiles and there are no more remaining in the middle.

 2. The Famous Person Game

 This is a dinner party favorite.
-Each guest has to wear a sticker on their forehead with a famous person’s name on it and then, by asking his/her fellow guests questions, must guess who they “are.”
+Each person must wear a sticker on their forehead with a famous person’s name on it and then, by asking the other family members questions, guess who they “are.”

 What You Need: Blank white stickers or mailing labels, a marker, and a list of famous people.

-How to Play: Prior to the gathering, create a list of famous people and write names on each mailing label or sticker.
-Once guests are seated, place a sticker on each guest’s forehead, taking care that they don’t see the name.
-Guests then have to guess who they are by asking questions of their fellow guests who can all but reveal their identity to them.
-The game is over when the second to last person guesses who they are correctly (whether the last person has to take a shot or drink a beer is up to you).
+How to Play: Create a list of famous people and write names on each mailing label or sticker.
+Once people are seated, place a sticker on each person's forehead, taking care that they don’t see the name.
+People then take turns guessing who they are by asking questions of their fellow players who can all but reveal their identity to them.
+The game is over when the second to last person guesses who they are correctly.

 Be a Part of the Conversation

 Have something to say?